rm93/ProjectBlok10/README.md

 # ProjectBlok10

-The sample data can you download from: https://www.kaggle.com/nih-chest-xrays/sample Code has been writen with python version 3.6.
+The sample data can you download from: https://www.kaggle.com/nih-chest-xrays/sample<br>
+Code has been writen with python version 3.6.<br>
-The code needs the following imports:
+The code needs the following imports:<br>

 - opencv-contrib-python
 - tqdm